 The Germans lost the war but fascism won.

 And then there’s Umberto Eco’s definition(s) of fascism where he simply outlines fourteen ways of identifying it.
-In light of what’s happening in America since the invention of the right-wing propaganda network faux newz, I particular like Eco’s definition where he clearly states that a fascist state speaks newspeak: “fascism employs and promotes an impoverished vocabulary in order to limit critical reasoning.”
+In light of what’s happening in America since the invention of the right-wing propaganda network faux newz, I particularly like Eco’s definition where he clearly states that a fascist speaks newspeak: “fascism employs and promotes an impoverished vocabulary in order to limit critical reasoning.”

 Pretty scary stuff, eh worst-reader?
 The good thing is, well, at least we did defeat the dictators that latched on to this political ideology in 1945.
 The bad news is, fascism–like any living organism–has evolved.
 Boy has it evolved!
 In fact, it is so alive & well that it takes a trained, honed, precise academic eye to see it.
 Or maybe not.
 And so.
 I ask/answer the question: do we live in a fascist state?
 (Sarcasm on.)
 Long live the fascist society.
 (Sarcasm off.)

 Below a published academic paper that I recently came across that blew my mind.
 Not one time is fascist or fascism mentioned in this paper.
 Yet after reading it I couldn’t help but dry-wipe my face, take a deep breath and then sigh with remorse contradicted by relief.
 Indeed.
 The fascist-states of Italy, Germany and Japan were beaten to a pulp by 1945.
 But ultimately the political ideology that gave the world the political leaders of those countries survived.
 I don’t know if I should applaud or throw myself off a building because this is so obvious–yet no one can speaks its name.
 Something is hiding in plain sight, dear worst-reader.
 And what is made very clear in the paper is that after studying 1,779 policy issues throughout the American political system, and I quote: